LeadsPlus/real-estate-builder/readme.txt

 = Are there any hidden costs or fees here? =

 Not unless you want there to be, that is Placester is your marketing partner.
 Our goal is to help you generate leads for your listing and help you easily create niche web sites for marketing purposes using our themes.
+There are additional themes available in Placester's [Advanced offering](https://placester.com/pricing/) which includes website hosting.

 = Which markets (countries) are supported? =